AgnieszkaMucha/ParticlePhysics/index.md

 ## Introduction:

 ### LHCb Experiment
+The LHCb (Large Hadron Collider beauty) experiment is one of the four main experiments that operate at the Large Hadron Collider (LHC) at CERN.
+The experiment is designed to study CP violation, observation of rare decays of beauty and charm particles, and search for New Physics (NP) evidences using indirect measurements.
+Whereas ATLAS and CMS are general-purpose detector with a broad physics programme spanning from the Standard Model (SM) though supersymmetry (SUSY) to extra dimensions, the LHCb detector is a single-arm forward spectrometer dedicated for studying flavour physics at the LHC.
+The LHCb programme is thus highly complementary to the direct searches performed at ATLAS and CMS.

 ### D meson
 D mesons contain charm quark.
 The lighter D meson contains also one of the lightest quarks (up or down) whereas Ds has a heavier strange quark.
 Decays of charm mesons involve the change of quark flavour through weak interaction.